 After breakfast trek to Chopta (Lower Chopta: Baniya Kund) via Sari Village (14km / 6hrs).
-At an altitude of 2895 m, Chopta is one of the most picturesque spots in the entire Garhwal region.
-Packed lunch en-route.
+At an altitude of 2895 m, Chopta is one of the most picturesque spots in the entire Garhwal region, often referred to as "mini Switzerland".

-Four nights accommodation in expedition camping tents on twin sharing basis and hotels.
+Three night's accommodation in twin sharing expedition camping tents and two nights at Bull's Retreat on twin sharing basis.

 All government taxes included.